How to Create a Plan for Hiring Seasonal Workers.

 Before your newly hired seasonal employees show up for their first day, make sure you have enough training supplies and resources available.
 Consider training all seasonal employees on the same date for efficiency.
 You should also train your fulltime team on how to support seasonal employees and adjust to any temporary changes the new hires bring.

 Hiring seasonal employees is about more than just filling the schedule.
 It’s in your best interest to do everything you can to set them up for success.

 Once the busy season is in full swing, how do you keep everything running smoothly?
 Start by focusing on team engagement, and not just from your seasonal employees.
 Only 21% of employees consider themselves very engaged.
 Having a team that’s fully present can create a variety of benefits and an exceptional customer experience.

 Treat all employees equally.
 Every employee is holding the same weight when they’re on the clock, whether they’re seasonal or fulltime.
 You should also consider a simple feedback system for the busy season.
 You may not have time for sit-down sessions with seasonal employees, but a few words of encouragement in a morning “huddle” or via email can help guide team members.

 Finally, for a smooth finish to the season, consider offering an end of season bonus to encourage temporary employees to stick around to the end.
 If possible, offer your top seasonal performers full-time positions.
 If that isn’t an option or they’re not interested in a full-time position, make sure to leave the door open for next year’s season.

 Will you be hiring seasonal workers this year?
 Put together a plan, look for professionalism in candidates instead of perfectionism, and support your temporary employees throughout the entire season.
 Your busy season can have more excitement than stress with the right team.

 Learn how Tandem HR can grow your business.
-Call 630.928.0510 or fill out the form and one of our Business Development Managers will contact you.
+Call 630.928.0510 and one of our Business Development Managers will contact you.